arvindh123/supermq/docker/addons/vault/README.md

 This script is used to generate the root certificate, intermediate certificate and HTTPS server certificate.
 After it runs, it copies the necessary certificates and keys to the `docker/ssl/certs` folder.

-The CA parameters are obtained from the environment variables starting with `MG_VAULT_CA` in `.env` file.
+The parameters required for generating certificate are obtained from the environment variables which are loaded from `docker/.env`.
+Environmental variables starting with `MG_VAULT_PKI` in `docker/.env` file are used by `vault-set-pki.sh` to generateissu root CA. Environmental variables starting with`MG_VAULT_PKI_INT`in`docker/.env` file are used by `vault-set-pki.sh` to generate intermediate CA

+A copy of all generate certificates, keys and CSR by `vault-set-pki.sh` will present at `docker/addons/vault/data/secrets`

+4. `vault-create-approle.sh`

+This script is used to enable app role authorization in Vault.
+Certs service used the approle credentials to issue , revoke things certificate from vault intermedate CA.

+`vault-create-approle` script by default tries to enable auth approle.
+If approle is already enabled in vault, then use args `skip_enable_app_role` to skip enable auth approle step, `vault-create-approle.sh skip_enable_app_role`

 ## Vault CLI